tannerstell/MeanReversionMarketMaking/README.md

 launch.bat - Batch launcher script

-main.py - Main function calls other files
+main.py - Main function calls other files and uses the multiprocessing library for multithreading capabilities to run the websockets server and multiple trading algorithms simulataneously.

 strategy.py - Strategy logic for the market maker